 Territorial development policy at the NUTS II level was formulated by the Regional Development Councils.
 These were only aggregates of the CRDCs, but they originally still comprised a considerable proportion of their membership from the civil sector.
 This changed with the amendment of the Act XCII when the civil members were excluded from the operation of the council and their places were taken over by representatives of the central government (through ministries).
-Thus the government, as well as denouncing the principle of partnership.
+Thus the government gained majority in the bodies, reducing the decision-making by the central government, as well as denouncing the principle of partnership.
 At the time of its establishment, each Regional Development Council set up its working organization, the so-called Regional Development Agency (RDA).
 The RDAs were supposed to efficiently execute the decisions of the Regional Development Councils and to provide the basis for the future implementation of EU regional policy.